-Some vital records offices will also require you to submit a copy of your photo ID.
+Some vital records offices will also ask you to submit a copy of your photo ID.

 Requesting Copies of Other Vital Records

-If you need a copy of other records such as divorce decrees or certificates or similar certified vital records, you can typically do so by contacting your local county clerk office in the county or city in which it was originally granted.
+For copies of divorce decrees or certificates or similar certified vital records, contact your local county clerk office in the county or city in which it was originally granted.

-In most cases, once you have your driver’s license or state-issued ID, you can easily apply for and receive your other forms of identification.
-You can visit the relevant government pages to request replacement vital records for the following documents:
+Once you have your driver’s license or state-issued ID, you can easily apply for and replace all IDs.
+Moreover, you can visit the relevant government pages to ask for replacement vital records for the following documents:

-Importantly, most government agencies will mail you replacement copies of your birth certificate and other vital records.
+Importantly, most government agencies will mail you the replacement copies of your birth certificate and other vital records.
 If your home has been destroyed in a disaster, this may not be possible.
-If this applies to you, contact your local post office for a temporary mailing address before requesting replacement identification.
+If this applies to you, contact your local post office for a temporary mailing address before trying to replace IDs.